decentraland/adr/docs/ADR-42-third-party-collections-registry.md

 A third party record can't be removed but approved/rejected by a committee member.

-As we mention with the items, the third parties can be looped off-chain without the need of indexing historic events.
+As we mentioned with the items, the third parties can be looped off-chain without the need of indexing historic events.

 ### Items